Inc21/Python-Quiz-Game-PP3/README.md

 - As a app creator, I want to provide fun learning experience.
 - As a app creator, I want to add competitive element to the quiz.
-- As a app creator, I want to be visually pleasant and readable.
+- As a app creator, I want the app to be visually pleasant and readable.

 # Design